WHAT IS AN EEG?

 Routine EEGs

-•These EEGs can be done in our rooms or when you are admitted into hospital
+•Brain activity is recorded for approximately 20 minutes and includes activation procedures.•These EEGs can be done in our rooms or when you are admitted into hospital

 Long term Video EEGs

-•The EEGs have to be performed in the hospital as the brain activity is recorded overnight, usually for 18 to 24 hours
+•The EEGs have to be performed in the hospital as the brain activity is recorded overnight, usually for 18 to 24 hours•A bandage is tied around the head to ensure the electrodes stay in place for a long duration.

 •Bring a book to read, movies to watch, toys and other entertainment especially for children.
 For parents, please take advantage of this alone time with your child and enjoy bonding without distraction.